One of our most common questions is: "Just what is the difference between soft and hard enamel?"

 Starts as a viscous paint that will then be cured at temperature.
 The lapel pin to be treated will first be stamped to produce the recessed areas or ridges needed to contain the relatively free-flowing enamel (think of filling up a shallow swimming pool).
 The appropriately shaped pin will then be plated with an one of our metal finishes like misty gold, silver, nickel, or copper look, after which enamel paint will be applied.

 A quick trip through a special oven at a fairly low temperature cures the enamel and produces an attractive pin.
 One distinctive feature of this type of lapel pin is that the level of the cured enamel will remain well below the surrounding metal ridges, giving it a textured feeling and look.
-Lapel pins made using soft enamel, however, can also be covered in epoxy, which will provide more protection while smoothing over the entire surface.
+Lapel pins made using soft enamel, can also finished with an epoxy dome which protects and smooths.

 Hard enamels are made from solid peices of resin or glass that are cured at much higher temperatures than soft ones.
 A hard enamel lapel pin starts out much like one produced using soft enamel, but a significantly more involved process follows.